Michael Konsel: Club career

 Born in Vienna, Konsel started his professional career with First Vienna and moved to local rivals Rapid Wien in 1985.
-He then played a part in the successful Rapid team in the 1980s, claiming the League crown twice and most prominently losing the UEFA Cup Winners Cup Final 3–1 against Everton in Rotterdam in 1985.
+He then played a part in the successful Rapid team in the 1980s, claiming the League crown twice and most prominently losing the UEFA Cup Winners Cup final 3–1 against Everton in Rotterdam in 1985.
 He stayed at Rapid for 12 years and captained the side in his last two seasons.
 In 1996, he played in the UEFA Cup Winners Cup Final for a second time, this time against Paris Saint-Germain in Brussels, which Rapid lost again, this time by a score of 1–0.

-In 1997, at 35 years of age, Konsel moved abroad to join Italian side A.S.
-Roma in Serie A under manager Zdeněk Zeman; although he was initially not well-known in Italy, his impressive performances led him to be voted the best goalkeeper and best foreign footballer of the season in his first year with the club.
+In 1997, at 35 years of age, Konsel moved abroad to join Italian side AS Roma in Serie A under manager Zdeněk Zeman; although he was initially not well-known in Italy, his impressive performances led him to be voted the best goalkeeper and best foreign footballer of the season in his first year with the club.
 After an injury-plagued second season in Rome he finished his career at Venezia, where he remained for a season.

 In 1996, he was chosen Austrian Footballer of the Year.
-He was voted in Rapid's Team of the Century in 1999, as well as in the A.S.
-Roma All Star Team of all-time in 1998.
+He was voted in Rapid's Team of the Century in 1999.

 International career

-Konsel made his debut for Austria in an October 1985 friendly match against Yugoslavia, and was a participant at the 1990 and 1998 FIFA World Cup, serving as a back-up to Klaus Lindenberger in the former edition of the tournament.
+Konsel made his debut for Austria in an October 1985 friendly match against Yugoslavia, and was a participant at the 1990 and 1998 FIFA World Cup, serving as a back-up to Klaus Lindenberger in the former edition of the tournament, and first-choice in the latter.
 He earned 43 caps at international level in total (no goals scored).
 His international farewell match was an August 1998 friendly against France, in which game he was substituted by his eternal rival for Austria's first goalkeeper jersey, Franz Wohlfahrt.